 Learners must also complete one of the following optional units:

-Students are expected to complete workbooks for each unit plus observations of practice for both mandatory units and for three of the optional units.
-These observations will be supported by expert witnesses from Nottinghamshire County Council.
-These pieces of work will make up a portfolio which will be assessed by Vision West Nottinghamshire College.
+Students are expected to complete workbooks for each unit plus observations of practice for both mandatory units and for 3 of the optional units.
+These pieces of work will make up a portfolio which will be assessed.

-Remember, entry requirements for the award are attendance at Talking Matters, Let’s Interact and Communication For All.
+Remember, entry requirements for the award are attendance at Talking Matters, Let’s Interact and Communication for All.
 Make sure you have attended all of these before you apply.
-You should also be attending Language Lead networks regularly.

-If you would like further information or wish to attend a briefing session, contact Sue Hillier on 07920082152 or via email at firstname.lastname@example.org.
+If you want further information or wish to attend the next briefing session, reserve a place by contacting: L4L@nottshc.nhs.uk